Skip to main content

 The Standards promote good farm management practices and encourage responsible stewardship.

-These standards will come into effect on 1st January 2026.
+These standards came into effect on 1st January 2026.

 Farm Sustainability Payment (FSP)